HimanshuArora1234/PlayApp-Docker/README.md

 ## How to run

 First download the dockerfile and place it in a folder.
-Then run the docker build command to that folder to build your images as follows:
+Then run the docker build command to that folder to build your images as follows: <br />
  `docker build -t NameOfDockerImage .`

  And that's how you can run the image: